brozagoza/ece471-proj1/README.md

 * One-Time Pad

 ### Input
-Java command line (ex: ece471-proj1 cipher1.txt)
+Java command line with text file as input file
+(ex: ece471-proj1 cipher1.txt)

+### Goals
+Develop logic and algorithm to determine the cipher types and decrypt the messages.

+Need overall strategy to reduce time complexity of cipher-cracking algorithms.

+Use as little human effort as possible.

+### Minimum Set of Required functions:
+* Frequency analysis
+* Index of Coincidence
+* Decryption function